fergustaylor/Dev/README.md

 This is the index for 'Dev', a Github repository for smaller projects I'm working on.
-To go back to the main site, click [here.](https://fergustaylor.github.io)

 # [Search](https://fergustaylor.github.io/Dev/Search)
 Using [Google Custom Search](https://cse.google.co.uk/cse/) to look at medical resources under one page.